Vancouver Slip and Fall Attorneys

 After you receive treatment and your injuries have been stabilized, you should give serious thought to reaching out to an attorney.
 It costs you nothing to discuss the accident with our Vancouver personal injury lawyers.
 We can explain if we think you have a case and the forms of compensation you may be entitled.
 You can decide if you want to go forward with legal action against the property owner.

-Most personal injury cases, including slip and fall cases, center around the legal theory of negligence.
+Most personal injury claims, including slip and fall claims, center around the legal theory of negligence.
 This essentially means someone else is at-fault for your injury because this other person or entity did not take reasonable steps to help prevent you from suffering an injury.

 However, slip and fall cases are somewhat unique because the property owner’s legal obligations are based on your legal status when you entered the property.
 Washington State recognizes three main legal statuses for visitors to a property: